Cray-HPE/docs-csm/operations/iuf/stages/management_nodes_rollout.md

 ## Set NCN boot image for `ncn-m001` and NCN storage nodes

-These steps should be followed when upgrading NCN storage nodes and `ncn-m001` during [3.1 `management-nodes-rollout` with CSM upgrade](../workflows/management_rollout.md#31-management-nodes-rollout-with-csm-upgrade) when following the IUF [Initial Install](../workflows/initial_install.md) or IUF [Upgrade](../workflows/upgrade.md) documentation.
+Follow these steps when upgrading NCN storage nodes and `ncn-m001` during [3.1 `management-nodes-rollout` with CSM upgrade](../workflows/management_rollout.md#31-management-nodes-rollout-with-csm-upgrade) when following the IUF [Initial Install](../workflows/initial_install.md) or IUF [Upgrade](../workflows/upgrade.md) documentation.

 1. (`ncn-mw#`) Set the `IMS_RESULTANT_IMAGE_ID` to be the `final_image_id` found in [3.1 `management-nodes-rollout` with CSM upgrade](../workflows/management_rollout.md#31-management-nodes-rollout-with-csm-upgrade) in the IUF